grittyninja/vulncorpus/data/vcorp_056.md

 # Missing HttpOnly Flag in Session Cookies

 # Vulnerability Case
 During the security audit of Acme Corp's Go-based web application, our team discovered that session cookies issued by the authentication service were missing the `HttpOnly` flag.
-This vulnerability was identified by reviewing the source code handling cookies via Go’s `net/http` package, where the flag was inadvertently omitted during cookie creation.
+This vulnerability was identified by reviewing the source code handling cookies via Go's `net/http` package, where the flag was inadvertently omitted during cookie creation.
 The absence of the `HttpOnly` attribute allows client-side scripts to access sensitive session data, thereby substantially increasing the risk of cross-site scripting (XSS) exploitation.
 Given the critical role of the session token in user authentication, this misconfiguration could facilitate session hijacking and unauthorized access to user accounts in a production environment using a Linux-based server infrastructure behind NGINX.

 ```go
 package main